 AWED employs a model where, upon occurrence of a join point, pointcuts are evaluated on all hosts where the corresponding aspects are deployed.
 Pointcuts may then contain conditions about (groups of) hosts where join points originate (term host(Group)), i.e., where calls or field accesses occur.
 Furthermore, pointcuts may be defined in terms of where advice is executed (term on(Group)).
 Advice execution predicates may further specify a class implementing a selection strategy (using the term on(Group, Select)) which may, e.g., act as an additional filter or define an order in which the advice is executed on the different hosts.
-Groups are sets of hosts which may be constructed using the host specifications localhost, jphost and adr:port, which respectively denote the host where a pointcut matches, the host where the corresponding join point occurred and any specific host.
+Groups are sets of hosts which may be constructed using the host specifications localhost, jphost and adr:port, which respectively denote the host where a pointcut matches, the host where the corresponding join point occurred and any specific host (Note that in general several applications may share the same port; we do not consider this case, which is rare in practice anyway).
 Alternatively, groups may be referred to by name.
 (Named groups are managed dynamically within advice by adding and removing the host which an aspect is located on, see Sec.
 3.1.2 below.)